Are you afraid of eating raw eggs? I was terrified the very first time I ate a raw egg, but I got over that fear when nothing bad happened.

 I have learned that the temperature in our refrigerators are too cold for the proteins in eggs.

-I like to keep my eggs on a cool counter out of direct sunlight just like the Europeans do in their kitchens.
+I keep my eggs on a counter that's out of direct sunlight - just like the Europeans do with their eggs.

 I always look for organic and pasture raised eggs - preferably straight from a good quality farm.

-Eating raw eggs from healthy chickens that were raised correctly is what I only recommend.
+Eating raw eggs from healthy chickens which were raised correctly is what I only recommend.
+Chickens will thrive in the right environment and with the correct type of foods.

 Did you know that chickens need to be outdoors to get an adequate amount of vitamin D from the sunshine?